Ma-XX-oN/destructive-move/README.md

 ## Description

-A `destructively_movable` template is a type that hides its Contained type from the compiler, but will call that Contained type's destructor if it is determined that the object isn't constructed (tricky part).
+A `destructively_movable` template is a type that hides its Contained type from the compiler, but will call that Contained type's destructor if it is determined that the object isn't constructed (the tricky part).

 It has the same size[<sup>[1]</sup>](#caveat-same-size) and alignment of the Contained type and is supposed to be an (almost) drop-in replacement[<sup>[2]</sup>](#caveat-drop-in-replacement) for that type.